Cockroaches are one of the most common pests in New York City, and their presence is often a cause for fear and disgust.

 Generally speaking, cockroaches are attracted to three main things: food, moisture, and heat.

-Food with strong odors are more likely to attract roaches into your home, as well as the smell of decaying food waste in kitchen garbage.
+Strong smelling foods are more likely to attract roaches into your home, as well as the odor of decaying food waste in kitchen garbage.

 Certain species, such as American cockroaches and Oriental cockroaches, are more drawn to moisture than others.
 American cockroaches, for example, require relatively high levels of humidity to thrive.
 They’re often found nesting in boiler rooms and they travel around following pipes and water lines in search of food.